 For little boys, this is a huge one.
 My son spends hours setting up and reliving battles he’s read about in history.
 On his own, and in his room, he has created masterpieces with his army guys.
 Talk about a passion for something.
 At times using different action figures in the mix, such as pirates or superheroes.
 Every child is different and if you can find that one thing they love then I would suggest adding to that particular collection instead of randomly going out and picking a new game.
 Action figures are a good group activity or when a child needs alone time away from siblings.

 Another type of action figure, but for girls.
 You can dress them, brush their hair, twirl them around and imagine what princess they are.
-Girls have loved these for years and will continue too in the feature.
+Girls have loved these for years and will continue to in the future.

 Books are a classic item that every child, teen, and adult enjoy.
 They are great because you can pick them up at the library, saving money.
 Also by rotating you always have new books for your child to choose from.